 Shorthair is the default coat type in cats, however, mutations have occurred which have changed the coat, these include longhair, hairless and the rex mutations most commonly associated with the Devon Rex and Cornish Rex.

-Over 70 genetic mutations (variants) and 250 hereditary diseases have been identified in cats which involve diseases and structural abnormalities and have been defined in the cat, many involving diseases and structural abnormalities.
+Over 70 genetic mutations (variants) and 250 hereditary diseases have been identified in cats that involve diseases and structural abnormalities and have been defined in the cat, many involving diseases and structural abnormalities.

-A DNA test can identify inherited diseases which enable the veterinarian and owner to take early intervention and provides purebred cat breeders with the opportunity to remove high-risk cats from the breeding pool.
+A DNA test can identify inherited diseases which enables the veterinarian and owner to take early intervention and provides purebred cat breeders with the opportunity to remove high-risk cats from the breeding pool.

 Diseases that can be tested for via DNA analysis include: